-Hindy, NC, & Turk-Browne, NB (submitted).
-Action-based learning of multi-state objects in the medial temporal lobe.
+Hindy, NC, & Turk-Browne, NB (2015).
+Action-based learning of multistate objects in the medial temporal lobe.
+Cerebral Cortex.

 Hindy, NC, Altmann, GA, Kalenik, E, & Thompson-Schill, SL (2012).
 The effect of state changes on event cognition: Do objects compete with themselves?
 Journal of Neuroscience, 32, 5795-5803.